lnhance/bitcoin-script-hints-vscode/README.md

 The first line after the `script!` invocation must be in one of these formats:
 - `[X, Y]` (just the main stack)
 - `[X, Y], [Z]` (the main stack and the alt-stack)

-You can try it out with some examples from the [Bitcoin Wildlife Sanctuary](https://github.com/Bitcoin-Wildlife-Sanctuary).

 ## Example usage